armory/docs/content/en/borealis/quick-start/borealis-org-get-started.md

 {{< include "aurora-borealis/borealis-login-creds" >}}

+Every user who wants to deploy to your clusters using Borealis must have an account.
+For information about inviting users, see [Invite users](#invite-users).

 ## Create client credentials

 After you create an account, you can create machine-to-machine client credentials for the various service accounts that you will need.
 These credentials are machine credentials that are meant for authentication when using Borealis programmatically.
 The credentials consist of a client ID and a client secret.
 Make sure to keep the secret somewhere safe.
 You cannot retrieve secrets that you lose access to.
 You would need to create a new set of credentials and update any services that used the credentials that you are replacing.